Blandford-Znajek jets in galaxy formation simulations: method and implementation: Discussion

 \subsection{Caveats}

 Our sub-grid model is intended for use in galaxy-scale simulations which (generally) solve the equations of non-relativistic dynamics and in which it will not be possible to resolve the black hole horizon for the foreseeable future.
-This prohibits the entirely self-consistent generation of magnetised jets and so in our model we chose to specify the flux threading the black hole horizon using the results of GRMHD simulations from \cite{2012Tchekhovskoy}.
+This prohibits the entirely ab-initio generation of magnetised jets and so in our model we chose to specify the flux threading the black hole horizon using the results of GRMHD simulations from \cite{2012Tchekhovskoy}.
 As highlighted in Section~\ref{subsec: BZ}, these simulations follow the evolution of a system in which the accretion disc is in a magnetically arrested state wherein the magnetic flux on the black hole has reached saturation.
 Whilst this is by no means a settled issue, it is reasonable to assume, for the purposes of parameterising the magnetic flux for this model, that all black hole accretion discs are, indeed, in a magnetically arrested state \citep{2014Narayan+}.
+Similarly, we do not consider special relativistic effects in our jet model as the velocities in all the jets considered in this work never exceed $0.2\;c$.
+Any such effects will therefore have negligible impact on the propagation of our jets.

 Our sub-grid disc is modelled as a thin $\alpha$-disc which allows us to follow the angular momentum flux of accreted material onto the black hole, meaning that the black hole spin can be accurately evolved.
 This would not be possible were we to use an accretion prescription that assumes spherical symmetry.
 Knowledge of the black hole spin is required for the Blandford-Znajek jet model (along with the mass accretion rate), and so our $\alpha$-disc accretion prescription is what, ultimately, allows us to couple the accretion flow to the jet properties.